How to turn Automatically Upgrade to Passkeys on or off in Microsoft Edge

 Summary

-You can turn the automatic edge passkey upgrade on or off in Microsoft Edge’s settings to control how your accounts handle passkeys, a safer way to log in than passwords.
+The automatic edge passkey upgrade can be turned on or off in Microsoft Edge’s settings, controlling how your accounts handle passkeys, a safer way to log in than passwords.

 What is a Microsoft Edge passkey?

 A Microsoft Edge passkey is a passwordless way to log in.
-It uses cryptographic key pairs to verify your identity on websites that support them.
+It uses cryptographic key pairs (a set of linked digital keys) to verify your identity on websites that support them.
 This makes logins more secure against things like phishing and credential stuffing attacks, replacing traditional passwords with a simpler, safer experience.

 What are the downsides of passkeys?